rafael-xmr/nostrudel/README.md

 ## Docker compose and other services

-noStrudels docker image has a few options for connecting to other services running locally
+moStards docker image has a few options for connecting to other services running locally

 - `CACHE_RELAY`: if set the client will use the relay to cache all of its events instead of storing them in the browser cache
 - `IMAGE_PROXY`: can be set to a local [imageproxy](https://github.com/willnorris/imageproxy) instance so the app can resize profile images